Author:

 2. Improve how you manage your warehouse or inventory

-To this end, inventory management software can help increase visibility into your stock along different parts of the supply chain, and in multiple locations if you are an omnichannel retailer.
+To this end, inventory management software can help increase visibility into your stock along different parts of the supply chain and in multiple locations if you are an omnichannel retailer.

 It ensures that you can always meet your customers’ needs and perhaps even forecast their demands for future purchases.

 Similarly, a warehouse management system (WMS) provides transparency with regard to your storage space.
-It gives you a quick view of crucial information such as warehouse capacity, current orders, product life cycles, among others, at any time.
+It gives you a quick view of crucial information such as warehouse capacity, current orders, and product life cycles, among others, at any time.

-Analyzing your warehouse’s current capacity and how it’s structured may also help you create a better layout for it, hence improving the space’s capacity and productivity.
+Analysing your warehouse’s current capacity and how it’s structured may also help you create a better layout for it, hence improving the space’s capacity and productivity.

 A case in point is Amazon’s warehouse and fulfillment centers, where autonomous mobile robots instead of employees carry packages around, and outbound goods are efficiently scanned and boxed by systems, not humans.